In 2018, it was announced that by 2020, China has made plans that its people will be assessed on the strength of their ‘citizen score’

 - Business Leadership

-In 2018, LinkedIn has 500 million users, with 40% using the tool daily according to LinkedIn.
+In 2019, LinkedIn has over 500 million users, with 40% using the tool daily according to LinkedIn.
 Twitter has 330 million active users and growing.